 more than a dream.

-When he tried to play catch with me, I was so afraid of the ball I didn’t even try to catch it; I just covered up and cringed.Not only did I make the team that summer, but I also made the “Dream Team,” which played its final game in Goldeye Stadium where my father not only saw me play for the very first time, but he also saw me hit a triple.
+My dad had tried to play catch with me many times, but I was so afraid of the ball that I just cringed and tried to cover up..Not only did I make the team that summer, but I also made the “Dream Team,” which played its final game in Goldeye Stadium where my father not only saw me play for the very first time, but he also saw me hit a triple.

-As I stood there watching, I had no idea that women who looked like her and the music that sounded like that would dominate the rest of my life.
+As I stood there watching, I had no idea that women who looked like her and the music she was listening to would dominate the rest of my life.

 It was in my blood